ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/submitting-build.md

 <details>
 <summary>My build is rejected <small>❔❔❔</small></summary>
 Don't worry, everyone makes mistakes.
-Go back to your plot and you'll see improvement message from reviewer to you to fix it.
+Go back to your plot and you'll see improvement message from the reviewer to you to fix it.
-Submit your plot again with your improvement and you'll suddenly get approve by our member!
+Submit your plot again with your improvement and you'll suddenly get approved by our member!
 </details>

 ```mdx-code-block